apache/maven-site/content/markdown/guides/mini/guide-maven-ci-friendly.md

 ## Dependencies

 A multi-module build often defines dependencies between modules.
-The usual way of defining dependencies and their appropriate versions has been to use `${project.version}` and this has not been changed.
+The usual way of defining dependencies and their versions has been to use `${project.version}` and this has not been changed.

 So the correct way to do such things can be seen in the following example: